Penny Pritzker: Superior Bank

-From 1991 to 1994, Penny Pritzker was chairperson of the Hinsdale, Illinois-based Superior Bank of Chicago, in which Jay Pritzker had purchased a 50% stake from the Federal Deposit Insurance Corporation, who had taken over the bank when it failed.
-In 1993 the bank "embarked on a business strategy of significant growth into subprime home mortgages", according to a report by the United States Treasury Department.
-In 2000 it became clear the bank was faltering.
-In the months leading up to 2001, the Pritzkers tried to work out a recapitalization plan.
+From 1991 to 1994, Pritzker was chairperson of the Hinsdale, Illinois-based Superior Bank of Chicago, in which Jay Pritzker had purchased a 50% stake from the Federal Deposit Insurance Corporation, who had taken over the bank when it failed.
+In 1993, the bank "embarked on a business strategy of significant growth into subprime home mortgages", according to a report by the United States Treasury Department.
+In 2000, it became clear the bank was faltering.
+For months near the end of 2000, the Pritzkers tried to work out a recapitalization plan.
 In July 2001, the FDIC seized the bank after the recapitalization could not be resolved.
 Subsequently, the Pritzker family reached an agreement with regulators to pay $460 million.

-According to the FDIC, by 2011 the uninsured depositors of Superior had each received 81% of their uninsured monies, in addition to the $100,000 each previously received of their insured amount.
+According to the FDIC, by 2011, the uninsured depositors of Superior had each received 81% of their uninsured monies, in addition to the $100,000 each previously received of their insured amount.
 Industry experts have criticized the Pritzkers in regard to Superior.
 Consumer advocates and government investigators asserted Superior "engaged in unsound financial activities and predatory lending practices".
 Responding to The Wall Street Journal, Pritzker noted she had no ownership in the bank, either direct or indirect, and that the bank's reasons for failure "were complex, including changes in accounting practices, auditing failures, reversals in regulatory positions and general economic conditions".
 She said the bank complied with "fair lending laws" and ethical business practices.
 A 2001 Business Week article described the bank's other owner, Alvin Dworman, as the more dominant partner in its operation as a result of agreements made by Jay Pritzker.
-Quoted in The New York Times, a Pritzker family friend observed Pritzker was trapped in a deal of her uncle's making: "Penny got sucked into this…this was really the legacy of Jay."
+Quoted in The New York Times, a Pritzker family friend observed Pritzker was trapped in a deal of her uncle's making: "Penny got sucked into this… this was really the legacy of Jay."

 Leadership and dissolution

-In 1995, Penny was named as one of three successors to the retiring Jay Pritzker besides his son Tom and his cousin Nick.
-Tom was named the official head of the businesses, Nick and Penny each named vice-chairman.
-Together, the three were to oversee the Pritzker family assets.
+In 1995, Pritzker was named as one of three successors to the retiring Jay Pritzker besides his son Tom and his cousin Nick.
+Tom was named the official head of the businesses, Pritzker and Nick were each named vice-chairman.
+Together, the three were to oversee the family assets.
 Jay intended to keep the family business together, devising a system of trusts that would allow individual family members to receive money from the trusts to meet their needs; however, the family's wealth was to be primarily maintained in the trusts to grow the businesses and fund philanthropic endeavors.
 The Pritzker business empire contained over 200 businesses and was valued at $15 billion.